What You Will Learn

-Connect with third-party apps
+Connecting with third-party apps

 From landing pages and shopping carts to membership clubs and pop up forms, there are a number of apps and tools that are designed to help you grow your subscribers.
 And when you connect them to your email marketing service provider, you can trust that your subscribers will move directly into your list.

-Collect subscribers offline
+Collecting subscribers offline